amanzi/amanzi/doc/tutorial/saturated/Tutorial_steady_linear.rst

     :language: xml
     :lines: 25

-according to the *Amanzi* input specification.
+as defined by the *Amanzi* input specification.
 Although not required by the XML standard or *Amanzi*, indentation using tabs and/or spaces is commonly used to indicate the hierarchy of elements and improve readibility.
 Tabs are used in this tutorial